 Yagoto Station

-Koshoji Temple is a 3 minute walk from Exit 1 of this station.
-This 17th century temple is best known for its 5-story wooden pagoda.
-Transfer here to the Tsuramai Subway Line.
+Koshoji Temple is a three-minute walk from Exit 1 of this station.
+The temple was founded in 1688 and is best known for its five-story wooden pagoda, built in 1808.
+Transfer here to the Tsurumai Subway Line.

 Aratama-bashi Station